Fuel taxes in Australia: Excise tax rates

-Note: Petrol for use as fuel in an aircraft is taxed at $0.03556 per litre.
+Petrol for use as fuel in an aircraft is taxed at $0.03556 per litre.

-In addition all fuels are subject to 10% Goods and Services Tax (GST).
+In addition all fuels are subject to 10% GST.

 The federal government increased the fuel excise tax with effect from 10 November 2014 by restoring CPI indexation to the tax every six months, on 1 February and 1 August.
 From that date the fuel excise tax increased to 38.6 cents per litre.

 There are also a number of various grants and incentive schemes involving tax credits and rebates that generally apply to businesses or industries that rely heavily on the use of fuels, such as transport and aviation.
 There are also rebates that encourage the production and importation of clean fuels.

 Federal budget 2022

 For 6 months from April 1 to October 1, the fuel excise was lowered or cut by 50% by the federal budget 2022 to 22.1c per litre for all road fuels.